-The NVTID is designed to provide specific benefits directly to payors by increasing awareness and demand for room night sales.
-Valley-wide marketing and sales and local jurisdiction destination marketing initiatives will increase demand for overnight tourism and market payors as tourist, meeting and event destinations, thereby increasing demand for room night sales.
+The NVTID is designed to provide specific benefits directly to payors by increasing awareness and demand for room night sales. -Valley-wide and individualmarketing and sales and local jurisdiction destination marketing programs initiatives will increase demand for overnight tourism and market payors as tourist, meeting and event destinations, thereby increasing demand for room night sales.